Electro-Harmonix: First products

 The Axis fuzz pedal, also sold under the name 'Foxey Lady' for the Guild guitar company, and LPB-1 Linear Power Booster were the first products in 1969.
 The LPB-1 massively boosted a guitar signal & could be used to overdrive an amplifier, resulting in a raw distorted sound, full of sustain and harmonics.
 Several similar devices, which sold well, followed, such as the Treble Booster and Bass Booster.

 The Mike Matthews Freedom Amp, a portable guitar amp powered by 40 "D" batteries, was popular in many venues that lacked an A/C power source.

+In 1982, the company also spun up an offshoot called The Alien Group, which produced the Voice Box and its successor Voice Box II.
+These were external speech synthesizer boxes built around the Votrax SC-01A speech synthesizer chip.
+Available for the Atari 400/800, Commodore 64, and Apple II computers and advertised in computer magazines of the time, they added speech and singing capability.

 Change of direction

 Electro-Harmonix stopped making pedals in the mid-1980s, and in the early 1990s started selling vacuum tubes re-branded with its name for guitar amplifiers, which it had also been making since the 1970s.
-However, due to demand and the high prices guitarists were paying for old 1970s pedals on the vintage market, it reissued the more popular old pedals in the mid-1990s, including the Big Muff Pi and Small Stone.
+During the same period Matthews bought ExpoPul, a vacuum-tube factory, located in a former military industrial complex in Saratov in Russia.
+Due to demand and the high prices guitarists were paying for old 1970s pedals on the vintage market, Electro-Harmonix reissued the more popular old pedals in the mid-1990s, including the Big Muff Pi and Small Stone.
 In 2002 it started designing new pedals to add to its range.
 Company policy was that all reissued effects remained as close as possible to the original, vintage designs; however, casings, knobs and especially the old-fashioned mini-jack power plug were not up to later standards.
 In 2006 the smaller and more standardized "micro" and "nano" effect lines using surface-mount circuit components were introduced.
 Circuit board manufacture was outsourced, and the pedals assembled in New York.